 Can teenagers use cloth pads?

-1 - Should I wash new pads before wearing?
+1 - Should I wash new pads before wearing them?

 Yes, it’s recommended to wash your pads before wearing them for the first time.
 This will remove any fabric sizing and enhance the fabric’s absorbency.
-You only need to wash them one time before wearing.
+You only need to wash them one time before wearing them.

 2 - How do I wash cloth pads?

-Handwashing the pads is also an option.
-Be sure to change out the soak water on a daily basis.
-When the time comes to wash them, rinse the pads in cold water until the water runs clear and then gently scrub them to get them clean.
+Handwashing the pads are also an option.
+Be sure to change out the soak water daily.
+When the time comes to wash them, rinse the pads in cold water until the water runs clear and gently scrub them to clean.